Rule 1 - Rocker Shape

 Is it OK to have a foam filled keel?

-As long as the fin does not exceed the fin width tolerance, it is OK.
-I know that technically if the fin is less dense than water, then it would provide some external flotation, but realistically since our width tolerance is so small, the flotation lift it would provide is so small, it doesn't matter.
+As long as the fin does not exceed the fin width tolerance, it is OK to have it made from foam, be hollow or other low density construction.
+Technically that type of fin is less dense than water and it will provide a small amount of lift, but realistically that amount of lift is so small it doesn't matter.

 Is it OK to have canting or angled keel(s)?